Can Good lead to Evil?

 For it involves unconditional obligation, which is directly contrary to pleasantness”.
 (6)

-The three mentioned examples of ambiguity in defining good can be contrasted with other philosophical sources although much less known in Western studies, however, the dominent influence of Kantian views in particular - unfairly gives the perspective of "good is good will" - special attention.
+There could be other sources with satisfying definitions about "what is Good" in Western philosophy - as opposed to the three mentioned examples of ambiguity in defining good.
+Nonetheless, the dominent influence of Kantian views in particular - unfairly gives the perspective of "good is good will" - special focus in various literature.

 The concept of Good in Eastern philosophical views: